manuGil/online-core/docs/source/data-quality.rst

    **Question.**
    Could you use RMSE to assess attribute accuracy?
 If yes, what would the error you obtain will represent?

 Note that you can also measure the attribute accuracy of qualitative attributes, such as land cover.
-In that case, we use an   `Error matrix`_.
+In that case, we use an   |ltb| `Error matrix`_.
 We will be discussed in more detail in the Course on Earth Observation.

 Biased data
 ^^^^^^^^^^^